Updated on 4/23/21

 Hitting Your Product Launch Targets

-New product launch has gotten more challenging in recent years.
-As corporations have cut back on true R&D, it’s often smaller companies bringing new technologies to market.
+New product launch has gotten more challenging in recent years, especially as teams work remotely.
+Corporations have cut back on true R&D so it’s often smaller companies bringing new technologies to market.
 Many companies experience resource challenges, unclear accountabilities, and ad hoc project teams with competing priorities.
-If you are trying to decode the complicated product launch process in time for a 2020 product release, you've come to the right place.
+If you are trying to decode the complicated product launch process in time for a product release, you've come to the right place.

 5 Product Launch Problems